-- development proposals will be expected to.... ensure principal elevations of buildings face onto streets and public spaces to provide active frontages and natural surveillance; - new houses should have plot areas that reflect the size of those in the surrounding area, but generally a minimum private garden area of 100sqm per house will be required; - for infill sites, development proposals should integrate with the surrounding development pattern.
-Backland or tandem development will only be acceptable where it is characteristic of the area and where it does not disrupt the established development pattern or detract from the established quality of an area; - for infill sites, development proposals should respect the shape and size of plots, building lines, building types and heights, materials and boundary treatment of the surrounding area.
+- o development proposals will be expected to.... ensure principal elevations of buildings face onto streets and public spaces to provide active frontages and natural surveillance; - o new houses should have plot areas that reflect the size of those in the surrounding area, but generally a minimum private garden area of 100sqm per house will be required.
+A lower standard of 25sqm per flat is required for flatted developments: - o for infill sites, development proposals should integrate with the surrounding development pattern.
+Backland or tandem development will only be acceptable where it is characteristic of the area and where it does not disrupt the established development pattern or detract from the established quality of an area; - o for infill sites, development proposals should respect the shape and size of plots, building lines, building types and heights, materials and boundary treatment of the surrounding area.